-A variable rate loan has an interest rate that can fluctuate, depending on changes to the cash rate (link to other article about RBA).
+A variable rate loan has an interest rate that can fluctuate at the lenders’ discretion based on changes in the market.
 This means your repayment amount can change too.
 Change, vary, variable.
 You’re getting it now, right?

 Pros of going fixed.